June 24, 2025

 Some of the 15 scope 3 categories are not relevant to our company and some are temporarily excluded due to lack of data.
 Below is a table with the seven scope 3 categories that we have not yet included in our scope 3 calculations and the reason for this.

-We are far from finished, but we will work over the coming years to develop even better climate accounts.
+We are far from finished, but we will work over the coming years to develop even better carbon accounts.